4d/docs/website/translated_docs/de/API/DataclassClass.md

 where:

-*   **attributePath**: path of attribute on which you want to execute the query.
-This parameter can be a simple name (for example "country") or any valid attribute path (for example "country.name".)
-In case of an attribute path whose type is `Collection`, \[ ] notation is used to handle all the occurences (for example "children\[ ].age").
+*   **Named placeholders for attribute paths** used in the *queryString* or *formula*.
+Attributes are expressed as property / value pairs, where property is the placeholder name inserted for an attribute path in the *queryString* or *formula* (":placeholder"), and value can be a string or a collection of strings.
+Each value is a path that can designate either a scalar or a related attribute of the dataclass or a property in an object field of the dataclass
 > *You cannot use directly attributes whose name contains special characters such as ".", "\[ ]", or "=", ">", "#"..., because they will be incorrectly evaluated in the query string.
 If you need to query on such attributes, you must consider using placeholders, which allow an extended range of characters in attribute paths (see* **Using placeholders** *below).*

 *   **formula**: a valid formula passed as `Text` or `Object`.
 The formula will be evaluated for each processed entity and must return a boolean value.
 Within the formula, the entity is available through the `This` object.